 - Fixed rates meaning fixed monthly payments

-- Payoff charges fewer lender fees than many of its competitors.
+- Happy Money charges fewer lender fees than many of its competitors.
 But you may have to pay an origination fee of between 0% and 5% of the sum you borrow

-To be clear, Payoff doesn't charge late fees, application fees or prepayment fees.
+To be clear, Happy Money doesn’t charge late fees, application fees or prepayment fees.

-For information, you can call Payoff's call center, which is open 13 hours a day on Monday through Friday and 10 hours a day at weekends.
-But you're expected to make applications online.
+You can apply online, but if you need assistance, you can contact Happy Money’s call center, which is open 13 hours a day on Monday through Friday and 10 hours a day at weekends.
+But you’re expected to make applications online.

 This is straightforward, with basic questions that should be easy to answer.
 At some point, you’re going to be asked to verify some information with documentary evidence.
 And you’re likely to need:

 - A bank statement or bank credentials to securely link your bank account